ymalakhov/codeus-deliberate-practice/database/1-fundamentals/1-1-data-querying/readme.md

 ## Exercises and SQL File Mapping

 Below is a list of exercises ordered by increasing difficulty, along with the corresponding SQL file name that contains the solution query.
-These SQL files are located in the `src/test/resources/queries/` directory of the test package.
+These SQL files are located in the `src/test/resources/warmup` and `src/test/resources/main` directories of the test package.

 **Warm-up Exercises:**